For the Media – Reviews

 What do you consider the most challenging about writing a novel, or about writing in general?
 Keeping details strait, and editing.
 It can be tedious at times, but it is rewarding to see the finished product.

-Did writing this book teach you anything and what was it?
+Did writing these books teach you anything and what was it?
 I learned about what the 4th Alabama went through, the horrors they witnessed, and the strength they displayed in order to survive.
 I also learned much about the Confederate cavalry, and the flamboyant J.E.B.
-Stuart.
+Stuart, as well the suffering that took place in POW camps.

 Do you intend to make writing a career?
 Absolutely